Skip to main content

 6. Map UNIX and Windows user names if required: click arrow icon under Name Mapping and then click Add.

-You should use this procedure only if your site has Windows and UNIX user accounts that do not map implicitly, which is when the lowercase version of each Windows user name matches the UNIX user name.
-This procedure can be done using LDAP, NIS, or local users.
+You should do this only if your site has Windows and UNIX user accounts that do not map implicitly, which is when the lowercase version of each Windows user name matches the UNIX user name.
+You can map user names using LDAP, NIS, or local users.
 If you have two sets of users that do not match, you should configure name mapping.